dmsprigg2004-source/Topology-enhanced-Video-Classification-Project/README.md

     - Concatenation based fusion with persistence images
     - Concatenation based fusion with one persistence image for each colour channel
-    - A multi-branch architecture separating raw video frames and persistence images which averages their predictions at the end of the model
+    - A multi-branch architecture separating video frames and their corresponding persistence images which concatenates their predictions at the end of the model
     - A multi-branch architecture that implements Convolutional Block Attention Module (CBAM)

 File by file expaination: